clux/facemaulers/waterdeep/magesguild.md

 Callistis was her great grand mother.
 Her memoirs mention the burial of Shario, and the sealing of her tomb.

+#### Post-demogorgon research
+...ursula senses chronomancy...
+"Vast quantities of arcane energy were unleashed here today.
+Enormous remnants of magic dispersed from the clouds as demogorgon fell.
+Did he have some kind of contingency?
+The most concerning thing is that no-one noticed an effect."

+"if this is a school of magic we do not even know about, we need to study it."

+if Mordai offers up, she'll ask for examples.
+HARM HANIR.
+Explain from Hanir POV as he focuses on the magical swirl and all he can see is the black vortex above the sky from before.
+But it lingers in your mind.
+It envelops your every thought.
+Your vision clouds up, your eyes swell and fill with darkness.
+All of you suddenly see Hans' eyes go completely black, and his necrotic shroud tears itself from his body (CHA SAVE 16 vs frightened) => plants in the room wither. -> psychic dmg.

+any spells after trigger wild magic effects..

+...ursula learns about Irae's assembly...

+"So she was behind this.
+If she has the power to command creatures of this power, creatures not native to this plane, then we are all still in danger."

+"I did not believe, and I still skeptical, that these creatures could even be truly killed on this plane." (no, they reform in the abyss after 10 days).
+(bring up the story of when dragon cultists summoned an avatar of tiamat).

+...ursula talks about necromancers

+"If history can teach us something here, it's necromancers can work together, if united under the banner of a deity allowed to ascend.
+Divinity carries a plethora of stories like these; Bhaal (lord of murder), Myrkul (lord of bones), Bane (lord of darkness), and, it would seem; Kiaransalee (the revenancer).

+"if one is close to obtaining the power of a god..."

+..ursula researches the acropolis...
+Read about the Acropolis.
+learn of V'elddrinnsshar a city to the east cituated in a mile wide island in the centre of the Moondeep Sea (below Galena Mountains to the east).

+Try to scry on her? (hard: vs mindblank)
+Successful scry: Talk about a skull pyramid deep underground, blue fogged figure, stepping up.

+Research into burial grounds?

 ### Diana (Arch-Mage War Magic Wizard 15)
 Pale, blonde haired.
 Beautiful.
 Standoffish (transmutation / evocation) She has teleportation circles at top.

 Diana looks like Laerral Silverhand.
 Rest outta Witcho.

+#### Post-demogorgon actions
+Invites party to a meal.

+"according to our analysis, the attack of demogorgon would have been successful if it were not from a single source of radiant damage."
+Now, we do not mean to diminish the endeavors of anyone in this battle, but praise is required here; "Goatweaver; we owe you so much."
+Honorary Arch-Mage title offered.

+Serious note: if they are to keep facing daemon lords, they ought to learn about their weaknesses.
+"We will be gathering our most gifted students and start a research task force dedicated to gathering all the lore we have of these demons, so that we will have the most of an advantage as possible.
+This one seemed to almost ignore fire/lightning and cold.
+If the rest have other strengths, we should know about them."

 ## Post-Irae
 Ursula has been scrying worriedly at Neverwinter.
 Sees events happening.
 Baphomet near Neverwinter.
 Yeenoghu has hit Luskan.